United Kingdom Awarding Bodies: Functions of awarding bodies

 In the UK, in order for a qualification to be recognised as part of one of the UK qualifications frameworks: the Scottish Credit and Qualifications Framework (SCQF), the Credit and Qualifications Framework for Wales (CQFW) or the Regulated Qualifications Framework (RQF) in England and Northern Ireland, it must be awarded by an awarding body that is recognised by one of the government-appointed regulatory bodies or (for higher education qualifications on the SCQF and QCFW) be awarded by a body with degree awarding powers.
 The regulatory bodies are Ofqual in England, the Council for the Curriculum, Examinations & Assessment (CCEA) in Northern Ireland, the Scottish Qualifications Authority (SQA) in Scotland and Qualifications Wales in Wales; the Quality Assurance Agency covers all higher education providers in the UK and maintains the Framework for Higher Education Qualifications (FHEQ).

 There are over 200 of these Awarding Bodies on the Register of Regulated Qualifications (covering England and Northern Ireland).
-Some specialize in specific subjects.
-Others specialize in types of qualifications, such as ‘A’ levels, GCSEs and vocational competence or knowledge based qualifications.
+Some specialise in specific subjects.
+Others specialise in types of qualifications, such as ‘A’ levels, GCSEs and vocational competence or knowledge based qualifications.

 An awarding body does not always provide the courses that lead to a qualification.
 Often an awarding body will provide an approval process for independent training providers who, if they meet the criteria, are able to award qualifications that are accredited by that awarding body.